christianbernier/physicsnotes/notes/quantum-mechanics/schrödinger-equation-applications.md

 $$k=\sqrt{\frac{2m\left(E-U_0\right)}{\hbar^2}}$$

-The solution to this equation gives a form where the second derivative is equal to itself multiplied by a negative constnat, meaning it can be represented in the form
+The solution to this equation gives a form where the second derivative is equal to itself multiplied by a negative constant, meaning it can be represented in the form

 $$\psi\left(x\right)=A\sin{kx}+B\cos{kx}$$